mikkoha/use-storage-persisted-state/README.md

 ## FAQ

+### Why the Codecs?
+Why not just use JSON for everything?

+Using JSON for everything works, but it has some downsides:

+- Primitive strings are not handled by `JSON.stringify` as cleanly as one might expect.
+  - `"hello"` becomes `""hello""` in storage (note the literal quotes).

+- This can lead to confusion and bugs, especially if localStorage is accessed directly or by other libraries or debugged via DevTools.
+Or, if the project already uses localStorage before adding this hook.
+Or, if you want to remove the hook later but keep using the stored data.

 ### How is `QuotaExceededError` handled?

 If `localStorage` or `sessionStorage` is full, writing to it will typically throw a `QuotaExceededError`.
 This library handles this gracefully by catching the error and automatically falling back to an in-memory storage for that specific key.
 This means your application won't crash, and the state will persist for the session (until page reload), even if it couldn't be persisted.